shader-slang/shader-slang.github.io/community/index.md

 ## Submitting a Pull Request

 If you are ready to start contributing, please follow our [guide for creating a pull request](https://github.com/shader-slang/slang/blob/master/CONTRIBUTION.md).
 All pull requests are expected to meet our [bar of code quality](/community/code-quality).

+## Become a Committer

+If you think you might be ready to be a committer, ask one of the reviewers of your pull request or another committer familiar with your work to see if they will nominate you.
+They will discuss that in #slang-committers discord — two others in that will need to second the nomination.
+See [how to become a committer here](/community/become-a-committer).